Samugheo: Textiles Craft Heritage

-The town has an incredibly valuable textiles craft heritage handed down over the centuries.
-Samugheo, a town of around 3000 inhabitants in the Mandrolisai area, in the province of Oristano, is known for its production of rugs, tapestries and traditional clothing.
-It is part of the Borghi Autentici d’Italia circuit and is set in the lush and wild scenery of the Brabaxianna (‘gateway to Barbagia’), among solitary hills, crevasses, rocky cliffs, springs, oak woods and Mediterranean brush.
+The town has a valuable textile craft heritage handed down over the centuries.
+Samugheo, a town of around 3,000 inhabitants in the Mandrolisai area, in the province of Oristano, is known for its production of rugs, tapestries and traditional clothing.
+It is part of the Borghi Autentici d’Italia circuit and is set in the lush and rugged scenery of the Brabaxianna (‘gateway to Barbagia’), among solitary hills, crevasses, rocky cliffs, springs, oak woods and Mediterranean brush.
 There are numerous caves: ‘dell’Aquila’, sa Conca ‘e su Cuaddu, and the Buco della Chiave with its hour-glass shape.

 The question we should be asking is not some much why Samugheo too but rather, why, out of all of Sardinia, it was only in Samugheo that the art of weaving became so deeply rooted leading to such particular developments.
 A rhetorical question which is impossible to answer.
 Vertical loom weaving was widespread throughout Sardinia as early as the pre-nuragic and nuragic ages, as can be seen by the warp weights found all over the area, including near Samugheo, where spindles as well as weights have been brought to light.

 In more recent history, weaving for personal use was, in Sardinia as in many other places, an extremely important part of the feudal economy, and one performed for the most part, by women.
 Mothers taught their daughters to spin and weave, while the art of dyeing the fibres and the secret behind the decorative patterns were often valued as genuine family property.
 Daughters, after learning the art, soon began to put it into practice, making their dowries for a future marriage.
 These included blankets, sheets, towels, coffin covers, work aprons, napkins for bread, shirt cloth and also a knapsack to give to their future husband.